Who We Are

 Heather Scott

-Heather Scott serves as Pedagogical Director at the Waldorf School of Lexington, outside Boston.
-A Core Faculty Member of Sunbridge Institute’s Waldorf High School Teacher Education Program, Heather previously worked as High School Humanities Teacher at The Waldorf School of San Diego (WSSD), where she also enjoyed being a Class Teacher for more than a decade.
+Heather served as Pedagogical Director at the Waldorf School of Lexington (WSL) outside Boston, earning WSL both their AWSNA accreditation and WECAN membership, and as a High School Humanities Teacher at The Waldorf School of San Diego (WSSD), where she also enjoyed being a Class Teacher for over a decade.
 She also spent time teaching at The Community School for Creative Education (CSCE), a public, Waldorf-inspired charter in Oakland, CA.

 Heather has had a decades-long interest in African-American culture and literature, especially attuned to Black women writers.
 She is passionate about supporting anti-racism through a grounding in history and biography, and diversifying Waldorf middle- and high-school curricula.